surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.4.3
 Stable Tag: 4.8.0

-Easy, complete, accurate, and automatic - provide information about your content, business and authors to social sites and search engines.
+Easy, complete, accurate, and automatic - give social sites and search engines more information about your content, business and authors.

 == Description ==